FOLLOW ME

 Though I’ve been writing my whole life, the novel that would be my first publication was written while I was still in high school.
 I graduated in 2000 as an honor student.
 In 2007, I learned about self-publication, as hiring an agent or going through a commercial publisher was just an absolute joke.
 I’m a bit of a control freak, so I wanted things to be my way.
 I didn’t want to be a cookie-cutter author putting out the same drivel to fit into what was hot.
 I wanted to write what I wanted to write.
 So, I found an independent company, Trafford.
 While I did get what I wanted, it was still very expensive and soon became a never-ending money pit.

 I became rather depressed after publishing Akhetaten’s Gates in 2008.
 I knew I wouldn’t be able to afford to publish anything else if I continued to use an independent press such as Trafford, as I made little to no money.
 I had become unable to work a regular job in 2011, and the money I did make wasn’t substantial enough to support me AND a writing career.
+Lesson learned, Kids.
+Don't do vanity press.

 I moved to San Antonio, Texas in 2009.
-I wrote a little bit, but ended up taking a hiatus from writing seriously.
-Instead I decided to focus on improving my art skills.
+I wrote a little bit but ended up taking a hiatus from writing seriously.
+Instead, I decided to focus on improving my art skills.
 In 2009, I had rather crappy digital art skills and could barely master MS Paint.
 By the end of 2010, I was exclusively using GIMP, loving the ability to use layers (and a FREE program with all the options the expensive programs had), and learn new techniques.
 In December 2012, I moved back to North Carolina.

 2014 was the year for finally making my own book covers, learning to format a book for publication myself, and more.
 I was introduced to Kindle and Createspace, allowing me nearly full control of everything I wanted to publish without having to sink tons of money in endlessly.
 In fact, since I do all the work myself, it’s FREE!
 It was SO easy that in three months, I was able to publish three novels I had written years ago.
 The Taming of Coyote was the second novel I published (though it was the fourth novel I actually wrote) on October 30, 2014, just in time for Halloween.
 With Christmas fast approaching, I published Poinsettia, my third novel in November.

 The Midnight Selkie was considered a favorite among those early readers who had seen it while it as a first draft and I had been under a lot of pressure to publish it.
 I almost had a commercial publisher pick it up, but a disagreement ended that.
 Comfortable with the new method of publication, I finally published my fourth novel (though this was the second one I wrote).
-It was scheduled for January of 2015, but ended up getting an early released in December 2014.
+It was scheduled for January of 2015, but ended up getting an early release in December 2014.

 I really enjoy writing and working on the covers and the freedom I have to do virtually anything I please.
 I like talking with fans and readers and try to be encouraging to young writers.